tytydraco/yessleep/out/Yesterday.md

 **8:31 AM**

 When I turned around and pressed the lock button on my keychain, I saw someone I shouldn’t have.
 They were sitting in the passenger seat of my car.
 It was right before work when I was in the parking lot.
 Clock-in time was thirty minutes ago, so I was in a hurry.
-I jogged back, briefcase slapping against my legs, and yanked open the door.
+I jogged back, briefcase hitting my legs, and yanked open the door.

 No one was there.